littlethao/CV/README.md

 ## Profile

-I'm a former all-round Office Assistant, whose thirst for knowledge and whose curiosity has driven her beyond the User Interface to acquire the skills to venture into a new career as Junior Full Stack Developer.
+I'm a former all-round Office Assistant, whose thirst for knowledge has driven her down the path to acquire the skills to venture into a new career as Junior Full Stack Developer.

 Besides fulfilling my responsibilities as full-time professional, I enjoyed running German classes for colleagues at VWR, organised team challenges at the Hilton Hotels & Resorts, acted as Event Photographer for the Young Barristers' Committee (YBC) in Mauritius, and have been actively involved in Cultural & Social events in Germany.

-I value an organisation that takes pride in its work and nurturing its people, and love to join a team that is passionate about creating things that have a positive impact on people's lives.
+I value an organisation that takes pride in its work and nurturing its people, and love to join a team that is passionate about creating great software that have a positive impact on people's lives.

+I am passionate about education, social development, and healthcare as well as getting involved in creative things that make people smile.

 ## Personal Attributes